onflow/cadence/runtime/language.md

 //
 const a = 1

-// Invalid: can't re-declare a constant with name `a`,
+// Invalid: cannot re-declare a constant with name `a`,
 // as it is already used in this scope
 //
 const a = 2